-istening and Speaking Comprehension 1.1 Understand and follow one-and two-step oral directions.
-(K) 1.2 Share information and ideas, speaking audibly in complete, coherent sentences.
-(K) Social Studies 1.2 Share information and ideas, speaking audibly in complete, coherent sentences.
-(K) Social Studies Kindergarten K.1 Students understand that being a good citizen involves acting in certain ways.
-1. Follow rules, such as sharing and taking turns, and know the consequences of breaking them.
-Learn examples of honesty, courage, determination, individual responsibility, and patriotism in American and world history from stories and folklore.
-Know beliefs and related behaviors of characters in stories from times past and understand the consequences of the characters' actions.
-K.3 Students match simple descriptions of work that people do and the names of related jobs at the school, in the local community, and from historical accounts.
-K.4 Students compare and contrast the locations of people, places, and environments and describe their characteristics.
-Determine the relative locations of objects using the terms near/far, left/right, and behind/in front.
-Distinguish between land and water on maps and globes.
-Identify traffic symbols and map symbols (e.g., those for land, water, roads, cities).
-4. Construct maps and models of neighborhoods, incorporating such structures as police and fire stations, airports, banks, hospitals, supermarkets, harbors, schools, homes, places of worship, and transportation lines.
-5. Demonstrate familiarity with the school's layout, environs, and the jobs people do there. irst Grade .2 Students compare and contrast the absolute and relative locations of people and places and describe the physical and human characteristics of places by: Using maps and globes to locate their local community, the State of California, the United States, the seven continents, the four oceans.
-Comparing the information from a three-dimensional model to a picture of the same location.
-Constructing a simple map, using cardinal directions and map symbols.
-4. Describing how location, weather, and physical environments affect the way people live, including their food, clothing, shelter, transportation, and recreation. .6 students understand basic economic concepts and the role of individual hoice in a free market economy, in terms of: 1.
-The concept of exchange and the use of money to purchase goods and services.
-The services.
-The specialized work that people do to manufacture, transport, and market goods and services and the contribution of those who work in the home.
-Action Content of Sciences (Grade 1) Materials come in different forms (states), including solids, liquids, and pases.
-As a basis for understanding this concept: a.
-Students know solids, liquids, and gases have different properties. b.
-Students know the properties of substances can change when the
+- K.1 Students understand that being a good citizen involves acting in certain ways. - 1.
+Follow rules, such as sharing and taking turns, and know the consequences of breaking them. - 2.
+Learn examples of honesty, courage, determination, individual responsibility, and patriotism in American and world history from stories and folklore. - 3.
+Know beliefs and related behaviors of characters in stories from times past and understand the consequences of the characters' actions. - K.3 Students match simple descriptions of work that people do and the names of related jobs at the school, in the local community, and from historical accounts. - K.4 Students compare and contrast the locations of people, places, and environments and describe their characteristics. - 1.
+Determine the relative locations of objects using the terms near/far, left/right, and behind/in front. - 2.
+Distinguish between land and water on maps and globes. - 3.
+Identify traffic symbols and map symbols (e.g., those for land, water, roads, cities). - 4.
+Construct maps and models of neighborhoods, incorporating such structures as police and fire stations, airports, banks, hospitals, supermarkets, harbors, schools, homes, places of worship, and transportation lines. - 5.
+Demonstrate familiarity with the school's layout, environs, and the jobs people do there.

+- 1.2 Students compare and contrast the absolute and relative locations of people and places and describe the physical and human characteristics of places by: - 1.
+Using maps and globes to locate their local community, the State of California, the United States, the seven continents, the four oceans. - 2.
+Comparing the information from a three-dimensional model to a picture of the same location. - 3.
+Constructing a simple map, using cardinal directions and map symbols. - 4.
+Describing how location, weather, and physical environments affect the way people live, including their food, clothing, shelter, transportation, and recreation. - 1.6 students understand basic economic concepts and the role of individual choice in a free market economy, in terms of: - The concept of exchange and the use of money to purchase goods and services. - The specialized work that people do to manufacture, transport, and market goods and services and the contribution of those who work in the home.